 1 Borrowers must also meet financial eligibility criteria as established by HUD.

-3 Consult your financial advisor and appropriate government agencies for any effect on taxes or government benefits.
+4 Generally, money received is not considered income and should be tax free, though you must continue to pay required property taxes.
+Consult your financial advisor and appropriate government agencies for any effect on taxes or government benefits.